fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ##### Response (JSON)
 ```
 {
-    "quarter": 4,
+    "period": 7,
     "year": 2019
 }
 ```

 ##### Response Attributes
-- `quarter`: (integer) the quarter of the latest certification period, or none if no period is found
+- `period`: (integer) the period of the latest publication period, or none if no period is found
-- `year`: (integer) the fiscal year of the latest certification period, or none if no period is found
+- `year`: (integer) the fiscal year of the latest publication period, or none if no period is found

 ##### Errors
 Possible HTTP Status Codes: